 After the DTR process is complete, DTR-eligible teachers will receive the points earned from the review of their DTR Application on their DTR Snapshot.
 It is important to remember that the DTR Snapshot reflects only one part of a DTR-eligible teacher's evaluation score.
-Teacher will learn if they reached the Distinguished Effectiveness Level on their TEI Scorecard in the fall of 2022.
+Teachers will learn if they reached the Distinguished Effectiveness Level on their TEI Scorecard in the fall of 2024.

-Points Component Total Points Possible

-R Poi Total DTR Application Points 20

-DT High Priority Campus (HPC) Points 3/4/5/6/7/8/9

-Total Total DTR Points 23/24/25/26/27/28/29
+nts Component Total Points Possible R Points Total DTR Application Points 20 DT High Priority Campus (HPC) Points 3/4/5/6/7/8/9/10 Total Total DTR Points 23/24/25/26/27/28/29/30